 44. Mirror of The Witch

 Unfortunately, Heo Jun accidentally sets the book of magic on fire, and he stays in the mountains with Seori to try to help heal the sick in a mountain village.
 As Heo Jun’s passion for medicine grows, he decides to become a doctor.
-As he sees Seori fight against her destiny, his affinity for her grows, and he too begins to believe that he can change his destiny.
+As he sees Seori fight against her destiny, his affinity for her grows, and he also begins believing that he can change his destiny.
 (Source: JTBC)

 45. The Night Watchman’s Journal

 Being able to see ghosts and other supernatural spirits is a heavy responsibility.
-Prince Lee Rin (Jung Il Woo), like his father before him, discovers that he has the ability to see ghosts and other supernatural beings.
+Like his father, Prince Lee Rin (Jung Il Woo) discovers that he can see ghosts and other supernatural beings.
 (Source: IMDb)

 46. Moonlight Drawn By Clouds

 The series is also known as Love in the Moonlight.
 Hong Ra On disguises herself as a man and counsels men on dating.
 Due to a love letter she wrote for a client, she meets Crown Prince Hyo Myeong.